VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 <h1>WiFi Analyzer <img src="https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/raw/master/app/src/main/ic_launcher-web.png" alt="Application Icon" width="45" height="45"></h1>

-### Android Authority selected WiFi Analyzer to be 1 of 15 most useful apps for Android, [click here](https://www.androidauthority.com/most-useful-apps-for-android-603100/amp) to learn more about it.
+### News: We are happy to announce that Android Authority recently selected WiFi Analyzer to be one of the 15 most useful apps for Android, [click here](https://www.androidauthority.com/most-useful-apps-for-android-603100/amp) to learn more about it!

 Optimize your WiFi network using WiFi Analyzer by examining surrounding WiFi networks, measuring their signal strength as well as identifying crowded channels.